Currently developed by:

 June 7, 2007

 The batteries we've been using for our test deploy have finally run out.
-We were happy to see that they proformed exactly to spec with over a month's running time.
-With duty cycling, we feel that we can get at least six months out of them.
+We were happy to see that they proformed exactly to spec with over a month's

 Website updated